SKANEATELES FESTIVAL

 2003

-Eugene Drucker and Diane Walsh perform a sonata by Strauss and Bartok’s “First Portrait.”
-The lights go out across the Northeast Aug.
-14, but the blackout doesn’t prevent a full evening of candlelight music…
+Eugene Drucker and Diane Walsh perform a sonata by Strauss and Bartók’s “First Portrait.”
+The lights go out across the Northeast on Aug.
+14, but the blackout doesn’t prevent a full evening of candlelight music.

 2004

 The 25th Anniversary Season includes a fifth week of performances and welcomes back many friends from the early years.
-Eugene Drucker on violin, Roberta Cooper on cello and Paul Hersh on piano play Beethoven’s “Archduke Trio.”
-Hersh is the pianist in Schubert’s “Trout” Quintet with David Brickman violin, Melissa Matson viola, Lindsay Groves cello, and Ed Castilano bass (3 of the same musicians that performed this piece in 1981)…
+Eugene Drucker on violin, Roberta Cooper on cello, and Paul Hersh on piano play Beethoven’s “Archduke Trio.”
+Hersh is the pianist in Schubert’s “Trout” Quintet with David Brickman, violin; Melissa Matson, viola; Lindsay Groves, cello; and Ed Castilano, bass (three of the same musicians that performed this piece in 1981).

 2005